 This is the simplest part of the calculation.
 After all, over 74% of military spouses report having at least a part-time job or their own business.
 You can follow one of the paradigms outlined in the previous article or choose your own.
 As a refresher, the three methods previously outlined are:

 - Ten times income plus mortgage (or college expenses)

 You may choose to purchase insurance to protect this income, or you might not.
 Many families consider spousal income as optional, and not a true insurable need.
-Conversely, I would advise each family to consider spousal income as part of the overall equation, unless they explicitly decide they can live perfectly well without it.
+Conversely, each family should consider spousal income as part of the overall equation unless they explicitly decide they can live without it.

-I don’t just mean “We can do without this money.”
-I mean, “We can do everything we currently do, without this money.”
-This includes enjoying the same quality of life while meeting their exact retirement savings goals.
-My guess is that most families would experience a decrease in quality of life, or a decrease in their savings rate without spousal income.
+This includes enjoying the same quality of life while meeting the exact retirement savings goals.
+Most families would experience a decrease in quality of life or a decrease in their savings rate without spousal income.
 If that’s the case, it would be prudent to factor this into insurance planning.

 Impact of Reduced Future Income

 Let’s take this at face value.
 What would that military career look like if the surviving service member suddenly became a widow or widower?
 For some people, there would be zero impact to their career.
 In other instances, there might be some inconvenience, but little direct impact.
 For others, there might be a limit to their ability to take on future assignments.

 Think about your own situation.
 What if you couldn’t:

 - Relocate to specific locations

 - Take an assignment with long work hours